wcushen/aws-ipi/ENCRYPTION_KMS.md

 ## **Introduction**

-Managing secrets securely is becoming increasingly a non-neogtiable for many enterprises today across cloud and on-prem environments.
+Managing secrets securely is becoming increasingly a non-negotiable for many enterprises today across cloud and on-prem environments.
 With IBM’s recent acquisition of HashiCorp, organizations are now poised to take advantage of deeper integration opportunities between HashiCorp Vault and Red Hat OpenShift, strengthening their security posture.

 In this article, we’ll walk through the integration of OpenShift Data Foundation (ODF) with HashiCorp Vault to enable cluster-wide encryption using Vault as a Key Management System (KMS).
 This demo will be deployed on AWS using local devices as the backing store to the ODF cluster.